waleedalmadhab/search_choices/README.md

 * rightToLeft bool mirrors the widgets display for right to left languages defaulted to false.
 * autofocus bool automatically focuses on the search field bringing up the keyboard defaulted to true.
 * selectedAggregateWidgetFn Function with parameter: list of widgets presenting selected values, returning Widget to be displayed to present the selected items.
+* padding double sets the padding around the DropdownButton, defaults to 10.0

 #### Multiple choice constructor